fivequarters/fusebit.io/src/_blog/_posts/webworkers.md

 Let’s understand the context of Node.js’s Worker Threads architecture and how it differs from Web Workers before we answer that question.

-## Context: Worker Threads & Web Workers
+##  Why Are Worker Threads Implemented Differently Than the Web Workers API?

 [Anna Henningsen](https://twitter.com/addaleax), the architect behind Worker Threads, started development on this in 2018 with the primary goal of adding multi-threading support to Node.js within the [context of the needs](https://github.com/nodejs/worker/issues/1) of it's developers, not necessarily to be compatible with Web Worker API in the browser.